JPhilippot/StackingUp/README.md

-# StackingUp
+# StackingUp!

-Practice full-stack technologies by creating a fully playable game accessible through a web browser.
-I will be using a diverse range of technologies that are relevant and useful for a full-stack developer !
+🚧 Project under construction 🏗️

+This project aims to help me learn and practice technologies relevant to a full-stack developer through the creation of an open-source web browser game.
+I will try to document my understanding of these technologies the best I can, and maybe you might learn something too !